-Once I arrived in Albania, I realized I forgot necessary things like my sun hat, extra bottles of mosquito spray (how could I forget that?!!!), and rash cream for those—all day at the beach rashes.
+Once I arrived in Albania, I realized I forgot necessary things like my sun hat, extra bottles of mosquito spray (how could I forget that?!), and rash cream for those—all-day at the beach rashes.
 I still feel unorganized even after spending over a week in Albania.

 Perhaps it was because this time I was planning on moving into the house that has taken us eleven years to build.
 Eleven years!
-Just typing it now is making my eyes crossed.
+Just typing it now is making my eyes cross.
 How do you plan for such a thing?!
-I wasn’t even sure the house would be livable or close to being finished…(and unfortunately I was somewhat correct.)
+I wasn’t even sure the house would be livable or close to being finished…(and unfortunately, I was somewhat correct.)
 But really, how do you plan for that?
 Moving from Las Vegas to Tennessee, a piece of cake.
 Planning a house in Albania…preposterous.

-So currently we (my two boys and I) are holed up at the family hotel a short stroll from our house; and where the locals are starting to come for some quality beach time.
-Not only do I feel like we are taking up space that the family could be renting out, but I also feel like I am homeless…no where to turn.
+So currently, we (my two boys and I) are holed up at the family hotel a short stroll from our house; and where the locals are starting to come for some quality beach time.
+Not only do I feel like we are taking up space that the family could be renting out, but I also feel like I am homeless… nowhere to turn.
 No time frame, no idea what to do next.

-See, this dream home is special, it’s unique; and I didn’t want to fill it with “whatevers.”
+See, this dream home is special, it’s unique, and I didn’t want to fill it with “whatevers.”
 You know, “that’s fine, whatever, it will do, just buy it.”
 I want to fill it with beautiful things.
 If I don’t love it, I just don’t want it in the house, even if that means going without for a while.
 Snobby and elitist I know, but I figure, we have saved, sacrificed, and worked so hard for so long, we deserve to have something nice to show for it, right?
 I presume that’s what is getting to me, I mean, who really cares in the end right?
-Well, I really do unfortunately.
-And so, I have forgotten a few key things for myself while ruminating the needs of the new house.
+Well, I really do, unfortunately.
+And so, I have forgotten a few key things for myself while ruminating on the needs of the new house.

-Even our smaller carry-on bags, which were reserved only for our clothes, were over run with some objects for the house.
-So they boys where fine, they don’t need much anyway.
+Even our smaller carry-on bags, which were reserved only for our clothes, were overrun with some objects for the house.
+So the boys were fine, they don’t need much anyway.
 And the littlest Albanian still had space to throw in a puzzle and some action figures to play with.
 As for me, I really had to cut back.
 So I don’t have nice shoes to wear to an outing or dinner…who cares?
 And I don’t have multiple black day dresses to wear…cause that’s all I tend to wear in summer.
 But, I do have a walnut salt pig (a salt container for you non-kitchen folks) and a top-notch paring knife (a small knife).
 So who needs another pair of flip-flops?
 Well, sadly, this gal does now, but oh well!
 I am here in Albania now, and all I need is just to spend my first night in my house and all will be well….when will that be?
 Your guess is as good as mine.

 As they say here in Albania, “kadalë, kadalë” or “slowly, slowly.”